skorokithakis/JellyLua/README.md

 This function is called whenever a button is released on the NXT brick.
 The argument is the code of the button released.

+`MainLoop()`

+This function implements the main functionality of your program.
+It is run once per loop iteration, and will block the callbacks until it returns.

 ### Convenience functions

 The convenience functions defined are: